QHOD/ota-keyboard/README.md

 If anyone is able to port this to [Ukelele](https://software.sil.org/ukelele/) or [Karabiner](https://karabiner-elements.pqrs.org/), it should not be a big problem.
 No Mac available here.

+Update 20230905: https://theoknights.github.io/keyboard/ offers a keyboard layout with the same goal.

 As an alternative that provides a superset of the IJMES character support, see https://www.uni-heidelberg.de/fakultaeten/philosophie/ori/semitistik/seeger_semicode.html

 ### Alternatives to ota-keyboard